adrien-bon/bevy_ecs_tiled/book/src/design/map_events.md

   - [`TiledEvent<TilemapCreated>`](https://docs.rs/bevy_ecs_tiled/latest/bevy_ecs_tiled/tiled/event/struct.TilemapCreated.html):
     Emitted for each tilemap, for every tile layer, after the map is loaded.
 Contains information about the tilemap entity.
   - [`TiledEvent<TileCreated>`](https://docs.rs/bevy_ecs_tiled/latest/bevy_ecs_tiled/tiled/event/struct.TileCreated.html):
     Emitted for each tile after the map is loaded.
 Contains information about the tile entity.
+Note this event is only fired for tiles using custom properties.
   - [`TiledEvent<ObjectCreated>`](https://docs.rs/bevy_ecs_tiled/latest/bevy_ecs_tiled/tiled/event/struct.ObjectCreated.html):
     Emitted for each object after the map is loaded.
 Contains information about the object entity.
 - **For worlds only:**